Mbodin/murder-generator/CONTRIBUTING.md

 If you would like to participate in the writing, [read here](./doc/elements.md) on how to write these elements.
 Do not hesitate to send pull requests.

-Note that the elements in the [data](./data) folders are subject, as for the whole program, to the Affero General Public License version 3 (AGPLv3): if you do not want your work to fall into this license, please refrain yourself from sending me a pull request.
+Note that the elements in the [data](./data) folder are subject, as for the whole program, to the Affero General Public License version 3 (AGPLv3): if you do not want your work to fall into this license, please refrain yourself from sending me a pull request.
-If you would like to create elements in another license, you can [contact me](https://github.com/Mbodin) to see how we can link all these elements together.
+If you would like to write elements in another license, you can [contact me](https://github.com/Mbodin) to see how we can link all these elements together.

 # Enhancing Scenario Elements